HildePedroni/iws_feature_requester/README.md

 ## To Deploy the application

-The application is deployed with AWS elastic beanstalk cli.
+The application is deployed with AWS elastic Beanstalk CLI.
-With a mysql database
+With a MySQL database

-To install fallow the instructions at:
+To install follow the instructions at:

 https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install.html

-To configure fallow the instructions at:
+To configure follow the instructions at:

 https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-configuration.html

-You have to have the aws credentials to config the environment
+You have to have the AWS credentials to config the environment

-After configuration done, use
+After the configuration done, use

 ```console
     eb deploy